 The Lenox boys won their race with Taconic 16-44, and took the girls race 15-50.
 In other boys scores, Taconic beat Mount Everett 15-50 and Wahconah beat Everett 15-50.
 On the girls side, it was Taconic 15, Everett 50 and Wahconah 15, Everett 50.
 BART did not show and forfeited its meets with Drury and Lenox.

 "This is where we want to be," Lenox coach Jeanne Teasdale said of her team at the midpoint of the season.
 "People have really come along in their workouts.
-The times have really been coming down since the start of the
+The times have really been coming down since the start of the season.

 Carpenter covered the 3-mile course in 17 minutes, 27 seconds, six seconds faster than teammate Tucker McNinch.
 Jackson Alberti was third.
 Five of the top 10 boys were Lenox runners.